Hartford Stage offers paid apprenticeships and unpaid internships to early-career theatre professionals and college students.

 The development apprentice will assist the development staff in all aspects of fundraising.
 Duties may include, but are not limited to, managing donor benefits programs, tracking and entering gifts, maintaining records, and assisting with all donor, sponsor and fundraising events, including our annual gala.
 Ideal candidate will have a degree in theatre, arts administration, English, communications, business or a related field, and/or experience in fundraising, strict attention to detail and professional presentation.

-The education apprentice will work in the fast-paced education department, which serves over 17,000 students each year through productions, classes, in-school residencies, and community partnerships.
+The education apprentices will work in the fast-paced education department, which serves over 20,000 students each year through productions, classes, in-school residencies, and community partnerships.
 Duties may include, but are not limited to, working as a teaching artist in a variety of capacities, including theatre, in-school and after-school programming (K-12), contributing to study guides, coordinating outreach initiatives, and assisting in all day-to-day administrative tasks.
 Ideal candidate will have a degree in theatre and/or education and experience working directly with young people.
 Candidate must have a valid driver’s license and vehicle and must pass a criminal background check.

 Marketing and Communications Apprenticeship